-A Tutorial on How to Install an Exterior Door
+Step-by-Step Instructions on Installing an Exterior Door

-Last week, we were finally at the point where we could install the new front and side doors.
+Last week, we were finally at the point where we could replace the front and side doors.
 Each door had been kicked in so many times, that I lost track counting the nails and screws used to hold the jamb together!
 (Seriously, maybe the previous owners should have invested in a keyless entry if they kept forgetting their keys that often – just sayin!)

 We started by removing the door, then removing the damaged door jamb.

 Of course, it never fails that once we get into a project at the Rebel house, we find a few more things that need to be repaired.
 The wood threshold and the support underneath it were in bad shape and rotting.
 No big deal… We just replaced both pieces with treated lumber.
 Cutting a wood threshold is exactly the same concept as cutting a window sill.
 Easy peasy!